AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 ### Operating system
 You can create HDInsight clusters on one of the following two operating systems:

 * HDInsight on Linux.
 HDInsight provides the option of configuring Linux clusters on Azure.
 Configure a Linux cluster if you're familiar with Linux or Unix, you're migrating from an existing Linux-based Hadoop solution, or you want easy integration with Hadoop ecosystem components built for Linux.
-For more information, see [Get started with Hadoop on Linux in HDInsight](/documentation/articles/hdinsight-hadoop-linux-tutorial-get-started/).
+For more information, see [Get started with Hadoop on Linux in HDInsight](./hdinsight-hadoop-linux-tutorial-get-started.md).
 * HDInsight on Windows (Windows Server 2012 R2 Datacenter).

 ### HDInsight version
 This option is used to determine the version of HDInsight needed for this cluster.
-For more information, see [Hadoop cluster versions and components in HDInsight](/documentation/articles/hdinsight-component-versioning/).
+For more information, see [Hadoop cluster versions and components in HDInsight](./hdinsight-component-versioning.md).

 ### Subscription name
 Each HDInsight cluster is tied to one Azure subscription.

 ### Resource group name
-[Azure Resource Manager](/documentation/articles/resource-group-overview/) helps you work with the resources in your application as a group, referred to as an Azure resource group.
+[Azure Resource Manager](../azure-resource-manager/resource-group-overview.md) helps you work with the resources in your application as a group, referred to as an Azure resource group.
 You can deploy, update, monitor, or delete all of the resources for your application in a single coordinated operation.

 ### Credentials
 With HDInsight clusters, you can configure two user accounts during cluster creation:

 * HTTP user.
 The default user name is *admin*.
 It uses the basic configuration on the Azure portal preview.
 Sometimes it is called "Cluster user."
 * SSH user (Linux clusters).
 This is used to connect to the cluster through SSH.
-You can create additional SSH user accounts after the cluster is created by following the steps in [Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X](/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix/) or [Use SSH with Linux-based Hadoop on HDInsight from Windows](/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix/).
+You can create additional SSH user accounts after the cluster is created by following the steps in [Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X](./hdinsight-hadoop-linux-use-ssh-unix.md) or [Use SSH with Linux-based Hadoop on HDInsight from Windows](./hdinsight-hadoop-linux-use-ssh-unix.md).

-    > [AZURE.NOTE]
+    > [!NOTE]
     > For Windows-based clusters, you can create an RDP user to connect to the cluster by using RDP.
     >
     >